NASPGHAN Nutrition University (N2U)

 For CPNP members, we ask that you have less than 5 years experience in pediatric GI, but this can include dietitians with less than 5 years total experience or dietitians with more experience in other fields and looking to learn more about pediatric GI.

-Program Overview: The course, chaired by Debora Duro, MD, MS, will include a faculty panel discussion on "hot" topics and cases submitted by attendees followed by Nutrition Jeopardy on Friday evening and a series of small group hands-on case-based learning of challenging cases on Saturday.
+Program Overview: The course, chaired by Debora Duro, MD, MS, will include a rountable discussion of Culinary Medicine, Food Insecurity and Nutritional Assesment followed by Nutrition Jeopardy on Friday evening and a series of small group hands-on case-based learning of challenging cases on Saturday.

 Topics Covered: